 Our school is committed to safeguarding and promoting the welfare of children and young people and expects all staff to share this commitment.

-Interviews will take place on: 15th February 2019
+Interviews will take place on: Week beginning 25th November

 The Three Rivers Teaching School Alliance has developed a strong network of schools to deliver a dynamic School Direct teacher training programme.